torbjone/aPop/README.md

 The 67 different cell morphologies that was used to test the impact of using a single cloned morphology were downloaded from NeuroMorpho:

+### Installation ###
+The code must be installed in place.

+python setup.py build_ext --inplace

+The code can also be used without installation provided the NEURON mod files have been compiled (write nrnivmodl in the terminal for all folders that contain *.mod files).

 ### Code structure ###
 NeuralSimulation.py : Responsible for all single cell simulation